Financial planning tools and services to put you on the path to the future you want

 Saving for retirement takes discipline.
 However, when you are still working, creating a retirement investment plan can be relatively straightforward.
 The goal is to simply grow the money.

-But, when you retire, your investment goals become multi-faceted, layered, and downright complicated.
+But, when you retire, your investment goals become multi-faceted, layered, and it can seem downright complicated.

 You still want your money to grow, but you have a whole lot of other factors to consider.

 Just like when you were working, a decent return on investment is important after you retire.
 However, you have additional concerns.
 Here is a look at six competing priorities you need to balance for a solid retirement investment plan.